Philadelphia Property Boundary Lawyers

 At Freundlich & Littman, LLC, we want you to maintain control over your own property.
 To do that you need to understand a few basic premises of property law.
 Property law dates back to common law from England.
 The laws are old and, therefore, complex.
 Every property boundary dispute is different.
 The best way to handle a dispute is to seek legal counsel.
 We are property boundary dispute lawyers.
 We can help you.

-What To Do About A Property Boundary Dispute
+How To Handle A Property Boundary Dispute

 You have two options for a property dispute with your neighbor.
 First, you can negotiate with your neighbor.
 A friendly chat may go a long way.
 They may accept adverse possession of the property.